Icon_Top_Black

 Analysis

-For card sorting results, I used card sorting analysis to see which cards are easily miscategorized.
-The percentages in white or yellow were the ones that were more easily miscategorized.
+For the card sorting results, I used card sorting analysis to identify which cards were more easily miscategorised.
+The percentages in white or yellow represent those that were more prone to miscategorisation.

 New cards the testers created were:

-Only 20% of the people categorized "shopping bag/trolley" to its correct category "leisure/travel."
+Only 20% of the participants categorized "shopping bag/trolley" under its correct category, "leisure/travel."

 Takeaway

-I have reworked the whole section of product categories, but here I only show detailed IA for "tables/sofas/chairs" and "kitchen" to demonstrate the difference.
-I am still using four layers to categorise products (products > tables/sofas/chairs > tables > dining tables) despite that IKEA US uses three layers, because I am going to change the hamburger menu to mega menus.
-Changes are listed below.
+I have reworked the entire section of product categories, but here I will only show the detailed IA for "tables/sofas/chairs" and "kitchen" to demonstrate the difference.
+I am still using four layers to categorise products (products > tables/sofas/chairs > tables > dining tables), even though IKEA US uses three layers, because I plan to change the hamburger menu to mega menus.
+The changes are listed below.

 1. For "tables/sofas/chairs", I have merged "sofas" and "chairs" as one category since there are some overlaps between them